hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 **Naná lá?**
 You-walk Q
-"Are you walking?"
+“Are you walking?”

 **Dibé nílį́į́ sh?**
 Sheep they-are Q
-"Are they sheep?"
+“Are they sheep?”

 Wh-questions use specific question words: